-In this context, more and more companies are employing the use of return-refill reusable packaging and container systems as part of their shipments to transport goods internationally.
+With the rise of e-commerce and globalisation, the use of small consignments in the cross-border movement of goods has become increasingly prevalent.
+As such, more companies are adopting the use of return-refill reusable packaging and container systems as part of their shipments to transport goods internationally.
 Tracking and tracing systems are often included as part of the return-refill system, and can enhance transporters’ ability to monitor shipments and containers during transport for safety, security and logistics reasons.

-In its statement, ICC calls upon the World Customs Organization to develop guidance for customs administrations, in close cooperation with the private sector, to ensure countries harmonize their regulatory frameworks with the above mentioned conventions – enabling the use of return-refill systems and related tracking and tracing systems.
+In this Policy Statement, ICC calls upon the World Customs Organization (WCO) to develop guidance for Customs administrations, in close cooperation with the private sector, to ensure countries harmonise their regulatory frameworks with the above mentioned conventions, enabling the use of return-refill systems and related tracking and tracing systems.

 See related ICC webstory: ICC Calls for Global Guidance on Return-Refill Container Systems.